-Resources that enable the other person to learn and develop by self-direction and self-discovery resources that enable the other person to learn and develop by sen-direction and sen-discovery Subject Description Support Source Seafarers mental health and well- being Online video on how to maintain good mental health Training / Instructions Self-help ISWAN Coronavirus - how to beat it Online video with instructions on how to prevent COVID-19 infections Training / Instructions Seagull Maritime and Videotel Good mental health guides Steps to Positive Mental Health Psychological Wellbeing at Sea Managing Stress and Sleeping Well at Sea Information guides on how to promote good mental health including infographics and audio relaxation soundtracks Self-help guides to prevent sleepiness, fatigue and stress ISWAN Managing your mental health during the COVID- 19 Pandemic Online Video containing information and guidance from clinical psychologist Dr Kate Thompson Emotional support Self-help guidance ISWAN Mental Health Self-help Leaflets A series of 29 downloadable self-help leaflets covering a range of subjects from Abuse, through Eating Disorders to Sleep Problems and Stress Targeted self- help on a range of mental health issues UK National Health Service Preventing social isolation A series of articles from Sea Health & Welfare, Denmark containing suggestions and advice for reducing social isolation on board ldeas to prevent social isolation Sea Health &amp; Welfare Preventing Conflict An article from Sea Health & Welfare on how managers can keep conflict from escalating beyond disagreements ldeas and advice to prevent conflict escalating Sea Health &amp; Welfare
+Catalytic: Resources that enable the other person to learn and develop by self-direction and self-discovery Subject Description Support Source Seafarers mental health and well- being Online video on how to maintain good mental health Training / Instructions Self-help ISWAN Coronavirus - how to beat it Online video with instructions on how to prevent COVID-19 infections Training / Instructions Seagull Maritime and Videotel Good mental health guides Steps to Positive Mental Health Psychological Wellbeing at Sea Managing Stress and Sleeping Well at Sea Information guides on how to promote good mental health including infographics and audio relaxation soundtracks Self-help guides to prevent sleepiness, fatigue and stress ISWAN Managing your mental health during the COVID- 19 Pandemic Online Video containing information and guidance from clinical psychologist Dr Kate Thompson Emotional support Self-help guidance ISWAN Mental Health Self-help Leaflets A series of 29 downloadable self-help leaflets covering a range of subjects from Abuse, through Eating Disorders to Sleep Problems and Stress Targeted self- help on a range of mental health issues UK National Health Service Preventing social isolation A series of articles from Sea Health & Welfare, Denmark containing suggestions and advice for reducing social isolation on board Ideas to prevent social isolation Sea Health & Welfare Preventing Conflict An article from Sea Health & Welfare on how managers can keep conflict from escalating beyond disagreements Ideas and advice to prevent conflict escalating Sea Health & Welfare pages and Twitter campaigns.
+These interventions communicate to those who might be having a difficult time that they are not alone and the work that they do is valued.